Religion in South Africa: Other estimates

-A 2012 Win-Gallup International Religiosity and Atheism poll indicated that the number of South Africans who consider themselves religious decreased from 83% of the population in 2005 to 64% of the population in 2012.
+A 2012 Win-Gallup International Religiosity and Atheism poll indicated that the share of South Africans who consider themselves religious declined from 83% in 2005 to 64% in 2012.
 However, an Ipsos Mori Poll of 2017 showed 88% declare that religion was an important part of their lives.

-A 2015 study estimated some 6,500 believers from a Muslim background have converted into Christianity and numbers have increased recently.
+A 2015 study estimated that some 6,500 believers from a Muslim background have converted to Christianity, and numbers have increased recently.

 The Association of Religion Data Archives (relying on World Christian Trends) estimated in 2010 that 82.0% of South Africans identified as Christian, 7.1% identified with indigenous religions, 5.4% identified as agnostic, 2.4% identified as Hindu, 1.7% identified as Muslim, 0.5% identified as Baháʼí, 0.3% each identified as Buddhist and atheist, 0.2% identified as Jewish, and less than 0.1% identified with each other group.

-According to the World Values Survey, between 1981 and 2001, South Africa was one of only three societies to see an increase in religious participation, and it was the leader among these, with churchgoing increasing by 13% in that period, from 43% of people surveyed to 57% being churchgoers.
+According to the World Values Survey, between 1981 and 2001, South Africa was one of only three societies to experience an increase in religious participation, and it was the leader among these, with churchgoing rising by 13% over that period, from 43% to 57% of respondents.

-In South Africa today, 85.3% of South Africans identify as Christians.
+In South Africa today, 85.3% of the population identifies as Christian.
 StatSchriA data has provided that Northern Cape, 97.9%, and Free State, 95.5%, provinces have the highest percentage of Christians.
 In addition, the General Household Survey has found that 56.4% of people who identify as Christian rapport to church weekly.
 The 2023 Ipsos survey found that 54% of South Africans were Protestants.